-Because of the Fair Housing Act, a person with a pet that is an emotional support animal is federally protected to live in homes, apartments, condos, etc. where pets are not allowed.
-A person and their ESA cannot be legally charged a deposit or other fee for their ESA pet.
+The Fair Housing Act protects a person with an emotional support animal and allows them to live in homes, apartments, condos, etc. where pets are not allowed.
+A person cannot be legally charged a deposit or other fee for their ESA.

 Because the presence of an emotional support animal pet is what is effective to help a person with an emotional disability, the pet is not required to have any specific training.

-If the property has a policy that allows dogs weighing no more than 30 lbs. and the emotional support animal weighs 75 lbs., the property manager must make a change in the rules to accommodate you and your pet.
-If the property accepts all dogs, except pit bulls, and your ESA is a pit bull, the property manager must allow your pit bull to live with you.
+If the property has a policy that only allows dogs that weigh no more than 30 pounds and the emotional support animal weighs 75 pounds, the property manager must accommodate you and your pet.
+If the property accepts all dogs except pit bulls and your ESA is a pit bull, the property manager must allow your pit bull to live with you.

 Under the Fair Housing Act, property managers/landlords are NOT required to make a reasonable accommodation for ESAs or service dogs in these cases: